rust-gamedev/rust-gamedev.github.io/content/news/025/index.md

 Not Snake was developed using the [Bevy game engine][bevy-notsnake].
-It was completed and [released for free][not-snake] in August and can be played on Windows, Linux, MacOS and in browser (Chrome recommended) although there are fewer audio/performance issues running the executables versus the browser version.
+It was completed and [released for free][not-snake] in August and can be played on Windows, Linux, MacOS, and in browser (Chrome recommended) although there are fewer audio/performance issues running the executables versus the browser version.

-There have been several large changes since the last update in June including adding new levels, new music and adding a narrator who does an OK job of keeping score.
+There have been several large changes since the last update in June including adding new levels, new music, and adding a narrator who does an OK job of keeping score.

 _Discussions: